KevinMTO/Helmholtz-ACC/README.md

 ## Future Work
 This project is being actively improved as a hobby project.
 Some areas of focus include:
 - Further optimization of GPU memory usage
-- Implementing advanced parallelization techniques
+- Implementing advanced "modern" parallelization techniques
-- Exploring new scientific applications for the optimized code
+- Exploring new applications for the optimized code
-- Improving documentation and adding examples for easier community adoption
+- Improving documentation and adding examples

-## GitHub Repository
-(Add the link to your GitHub repository here once it's set up)

-## Contributing
-As this is now an open-source hobby project, contributions are welcome!
-Please feel free to submit issues, feature requests, or pull requests.

-## Contact
 (Add your contact information or GitHub profile link if you'd like to be reachable for questions about this project)

 ## License